 Incentives work well for the kids, so encouraging them to help with cleaning with the promise of a special treat, toy or movie can go a long way.
 Of course, there is always the incentive of the allowance.
 Many parents assign monetary values to different reoccurring chores.
 If the kids complete that chore, then at the end of the week, they will receive an allowance based on the work that they completed.
 Don’t forget to give them praise and positive reinforcement for a job well done.
 It will go a long way to helping them to be more cooperative in the future.

 Put together a goal sheet for clearing the clutter.
 Break it down into small enough pieces, so that you aren’t having to clean for hours at a time.
 Allot a specific, and achievable amount of time to do some cleaning.
 When you write down your cleaning goals, it will give you a greater sense of focus and allow you to really see what you are accomplishing as you cross each task off of your list.

-One you recognize that it is the overwhelm and the resulting stress that are the real culprits, then you can decide what is the most important cleaning task to finish first.
+Once you recognize that it is the overwhelm and the resulting stress that is the real culprit, then you can decide what is the most important cleaning task to finish first.
 Then focus on that one task.
 If you begin wandering away from that task, be aware and get back on track.
-But breaking the cleaning down into smaller chunks, will allow you to be less overwhelmed and stressed out.
+But breaking the cleaning down into smaller chunks will allow you to be less overwhelmed and stressed out.

 So try putting together a plan to bust your clutter.
 You will be amazed how much better you feel and you be able to reduce your stress level and improve your well-being and your life!